streamnative/pulsar-hub/data-processing/pulsar-flink/1.15.1.1/pulsar-flink-new.md

 ### Configure authentication parameters

-This example shows how to specify and configure the authentication parameters used by the underlying Pulsar admin client.
-T
+This example shows how to specify and configure the authentication parameters used by the pulsar-admin client.

 ```sql
 CREATE TABLE users